 My hypothesis: when switching into UX, most people are thinking about the craft, not necessarily about managing other people.
 It’s only after time spent in the craft of UX when designers have a better idea of whether they’d rather be a manager or not.

 Beyond the technical and managerial tracks, there’s an emerging career trajectory that I see some of my (admired) peers becoming.
 That is the Consulting Track.

 Design and UX consultants are able to break free from normal corporate structures.
 They set their schedule, determine their own rates, and are usually brought in as an expert to solve specific problems.

 Consider such a person Freelancer 2.0.
 They don’t just take design jobs to pay the bills, but instead they’ve established a brand such that has people come knocking on their doors to solve specific problems.
 Some example job titles of design consultants I’ve met:

 - UX research consultant – helps companies identify core customer needs and behaviors

 This hidden track sounds fabulous but it’s not easy, nor fits everyone’s styles.
 Usually consultants share the headache that freelancers share – managing clients, making sure they get paid, negotiation, creating pitch decks.

-If you are someone who people keep coming to specific problems with – deeply experienced subject matter experts fit this well – do consider the consultant track.
-Then tell me how it is.
+If you are someone who people keep coming to specific problems with – deeply experienced subject matter experts fit this well, the consultant track may be worth considering.

 Just kidding, there are dozens more career tracks